shader-slang/spec/proposals/042-ray-tracing-api.md

     if (hit.generatedAnyHitEntryPoint || hit.generatedIntersectionEntryPoint)
     {
-        uint metalIFTIndex = engineLayout.getMetalFunctionTableIndexForHitSlot(hit.slot);
+        uint metalIFTIndex = engineLayout.chooseMetalFunctionTableIndex(hit.slot);
         functionTable.setFunction(
             metalIFTIndex,
-            hit.generatedIntersectionOrAnyHitFunction);
+            buildGeneratedCandidateHitFunction(hit));

+        engineLayout.recordMetalFunctionTableMapping(
+            hit.slot,
+            metalIFTIndex);
     }

+    descriptor.setHitRecordData(
+        hit.slot,
+        buildShaderRecordData(hit.recordType));
 }

+for (auto callable : programLayout.callableGroups)
+{
+    descriptor.setGeneratedCallableVisibleFunction(
+        callable.slot,
+        callable.generatedCallableEntryPoint);
+    descriptor.setCallableRecordData(
+        callable.slot,
+        buildShaderRecordData(callable.recordType));
+}
 ```

 This is valid when the engine also builds geometry and instance acceleration-structure metadata
 so traversal selects the same `metalIFTIndex` for primitives that post-trace dispatch will map to
 `hit.slot`.
 The mapping from `metalIFTIndex` to `hit.slot` must be 1:1, but the numbers do not
 need to be equal.
+Callable and Miss visible-function tables do not use this hit-slot mapping:
+Miss is indexed by `missIndex`, and Callable is indexed by the callable index.
+The proposal does
-The proposal does not yet define an API for choosing ordinary function-table
+not yet define an API for choosing ordinary function-table lowering versus function-buffer
-lowering versus function-buffer lowering; that is left as a backend/runtime policy to revisit.
+lowering; that is left as a backend/runtime policy to revisit.

 Pattern D: Manual host construction without reflection.